Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 63,616, 23,215 total housing units (homes and apartments), and a median house value of $160,084, Bowling Green real estate and house prices are near the national average for all cities and towns.
+With 65,234 people, 23,595 houses or apartments, and a median cost of homes of $170,678, Bowling Green real estate and house prices are near the national average for all cities and towns.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Bowling Green differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Bowling Green - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Bowling Green real estate investment or home purchase decisions.